 Tendering for work as a smaller business can sometimes feel daunting.
 It may seem as though contracting authorities are only interested in big suppliers with years of contract examples.
 However, this is certainly not the case.
 The UK government has a target to help SME’s.
 Their target is to spend £1 in every £3 on SME businesses.
 This means that public sector buyers are actively seeking out smaller organisations to work and establish relationships with.
 Don’t price yourself out of the public sector market!

 The next logical question to ask is “where can I find tenders?”.
 Like most businesses, you probably don’t have the time to go through 1000+ sites every day.
 It can be hard work knowing where to find quantity surveying tenders.
 Well, luckily for you we have a solution.

 Construction Tenders is an opportunity tracking platform.
 We source all the tenders from across the UK and upload them in one central place.

 Once you’ve found the perfect quantity surveying tender, how can you secure it?

 Look no further than Hudson Succeed.
 Our team hold an 87% bid success rate.
 Last year alone, they secured direct contract wins totalling over £300million for our clients.
 They thrive in creating bespoke packages to suit your business needs.

 Here are some examples of the services they offer:

 The best way to venture into the tendering world is through booking a free live demo of Construction Tenders.

-We actively source tenders for the following sub-sectors:
+We actively source construction leads and tenders for the following sub-sectors: